 On June 9th 2006 , Shoreditch station closed permamently, but very strangely Guinness still ruled that it had to be done by the replacement bus service to the station, just because it was shown on the tube map.

 Heathrow Terminal 4 then re-opened on September 17th 2006, bringing station count back up to 275.

 275 Stations in 18 hours, 25 minutes, 3 seconds

 Just a few weeks after confirmation that five seconds has been shaved off of Geoff & Neil's time, confirmation came through of an even faster time.

 Håkan thinks they could have been even quicker, as they just missed a train after a walk/run where they'd lost time due to erroneous notes on door positions and they got off at the wrong end of a train.
 They also encountered a group of football fans which slowed them down on a connection and they missed a train which would have got them in a few minutes sooner.
-Håkan's route had an estimate time of 18 hours and 10 minutes, but he thinks on a lucky/perfect day, it could be done in 18 hours flat.
+Håkan's route had an estimate time of 18 hours and 10 minutes, but he thinks on a lucky/perfect day, it could've been done in around 18 hours.

 25th July 2007